 Board activities and evaluation

-A rolling Board agenda is reviewed at Board meetings, enabling effective forward management of meetings and focused discussions.
-Forthcoming Board agenda items are categorised as: Strategy & Portfolio, Delivery & Performance, External Environment, Corporate & Miscellaneous or Standard items.
-Of the standard items, Board agendas regularly include reports from the Chief Executive Officer, the Chief Financial Officer and each Board committee.
-Core values moments and Shell Hero stories featured in early 2021 while updates continued throughout the year from various businesses and key functions, including Investor Relations; Health and Safety, Security and Environment; Information Technology; Human Resources; and Legal, as well as the Company Secretary.
-The Board also considers and approves the quarterly, half-year and full-year financial results, shareholder distributions and the associated announcements, and, at most meetings, considers investment, divestment and/or financing proposals.
+The Board is responsible for establishing the Group’s purpose, values and strategy and ensuring that these and Group culture are aligned.
+Accordingly, the Board works to a yearly meeting plan with corresponding agendas and pre-read papers, provided digitally.
+Agenda items include reports from the Chief Executive Officer, the Chief Financial Officer and each Board committee.
+Other updates throughout the year came from various businesses and key functions, including Investor Relations; Health and Safety, Security and Environment; Information Technology; Human Resources; and Legal, as well as the Company Secretary.
+The Board also considers and approves the quarterly, half-year and full-year financial results, shareholder distributions and the associated announcements, and, at most meetings, considers investment, divestment and/or financing proposals, as well as conducting post-investment reviews and performance tracking, as and when required.
+Additionally, the Board reviews the Group’s annual operating plan, including activities to ensure the Group’s carbon reduction targets are met.
 To enable purposeful debates and focus on particular aspects of agenda topics, including the impact on key stakeholders, Directors have an opportunity to specify information they require to be provided in advance of Board meetings.
-Finally, given the number of new Non-executive Directors over 2020 and 2021 in a continued virtual environment, virtual break-out sessions were built in to try to nurture relationship-building while promoting focused discussions on discrete topics.

 During the year, where possible, certain Non-executive Directors conducted site visits.
-These visits were predominantly virtual, as a result of continued COVID-19 restrictions.
 The visits were designed to provide Directors with a deeper insight into certain business operations.
-Directors also held various virtual workforce engagements, as well as virtual external stakeholder engagements.
-More detail on these can be found in the table below .

 Use the interactive tool to filter our different topics by considered stakeholders